mwdai049/DSC180-Capstone/README.md

 ## Running RPCA Code

 To run RPCA analysis, you will need to first convert `rarefied_table.qza` into BIOMV210 format.
-To do so, activate your QIIME 2 and run the following command:
+To do so, activate your QIIME 2 environment and run the following command:

 ```
 qiime tools export --input-path out/rarefied_table.qza --output-path out/